Spatial and Statistical Modeling of Multi-Panel Millimeter Wave Self-Interference: Evaluating our Statistical Model

 The results of our evaluations of \steer are shown in \figref{fig:eval}.
-First, consider \figref{fig:eval-a}, which depicts the distribution of self-interference with and without \steer, when using actual measurements for evaluation (solid lines) and when using our statistical model (dashed lines).
+First, consider \figref{fig:eval-a}, which depicts the distribution of self-interference with and without \steer, when using actual measurements for evaluation (solid lines), when using our statistical model (dashed lines), and when using the spherical-wave model \cite{spherical_2005} (dotted lines).
 Without \steer (red lines), the distribution of self-interference across transmit-receive beam pairs following conventional beam selection lay largely above $0$ dB for the most part, with most beam pairs yielding self-interference levels prohibitively high for full-duplex.
 The similarity between the solid and dashed red lines confirms that our model can realize levels of self-interference comparable to reality (i.e., akin to \figref{fig:matrix} and \figref{fig:cdf-matrix}).
 With \steer (black lines), lower levels of self-interference can be reached much more reliably: a significant fraction of the time, self-interference is near or below the noise floor.
 Albeit not perfect, the solid and dashed black lines closely coincide, which importantly shows that our statistical model produces small-scale variability comparable to that seen in real systems.
+The spherical-wave model \cite{spherical_2005} falls short in both cases, yielding distributions that do not as closely follow the actual measurements.

 We extend this evaluation a step further by inspecting the resultant sum spectral efficiency in \figref{fig:eval-b} as a function of downlink and uplink quality.
-Again, evaluation with our statistical model closely aligns with that using actual measurements, differing in sum spectral efficiency only slightly.
-From both \figref{fig:eval-a} and \figref{fig:eval-b}, we do note, however, that our model exhibits slightly more optimistic levels of self-interference with conventional beam selection and slightly more pessimistic levels with \steer, when compared to reality.
-Nonetheless, it is clear that our model confidently captures the large-scale trends in self-interference and the small-scale variability observed in practice, suggesting that it can be used to develop and evaluate solutions for full-duplex \mmwave systems.
+Again, evaluation with our statistical model closely aligns with that using actual measurements, differing in sum spectral efficiency only marginally, while the spherical-wave model \cite{spherical_2005} differs more substantially.
+From \figref{fig:eval-a} and \figref{fig:eval-b}, we do note, however, that our model exhibits slightly more optimistic levels of self-interference with conventional beam selection and slightly more pessimistic levels with \steer, when compared to measurements.
+Nonetheless, it is clear that our proposed model captures the large-scale trends in self-interference and the small-scale variability observed in practice, confirming that it can indeed be used to develop and evaluate solutions for full-duplex \mmwave systems---more closely aligning with actual measurements than the spherical-wave model \cite{spherical_2005}.